Covid-19 News and Information

 Husbands Bosworth Village Facilities

-Play Areas: the Play Area and Skate Park in Husbands Bosworth were closed from Midnight on 23rd March But we are pleased to announce that they have now re-opened.
+Play Areas: the Play Area and Skate Park in Husbands Bosworth were closed from Midnight on 23rd March 2020 following government advice, but we are pleased to announce that they are once again fully open.

 Allotments: The allotments remain open as they are classified as a source of exercise and a source of food.